dotlang/language/README.md

 **Notes**

 1. You can use `=` to duplicate normal values in the code but for an exclusive resource, this cannt happen because the underlying resource is not cheap to be duplicated.
 In this case, you cannot use `=` on these resources, but you must use core functions to acquire one one of them.
 2. These types are not supposed to be shared between two threads, because of their inherent mutability.
-3. These types have some limitations which are enforced by the compiler:
-  a.
-You cannot assign `=` an exclusive resource to another one or modify/re-assign an existing exclusive resource.
-  b.
-Any function which creates or accepts an exclusive resource, has to either call `dispose` on them, return them or pass them to another function.
-  c.
-Any use of them after being passed to another function is forbidden.
-  d.
-Closures cannot capture them (but you can pass them to a closure after which you cannot use them).
-4. If the resource is part of a union or tuple, there must be appropriate `dispose` functions for other types in the union or for the tuple type, so that a call to `dispose` on that union will be guaranteed to work.
+If this happens, runtime will throw error.
+3. Any value of type exclusive resource, must either be returned or disposed by calling `dispose` function (A function can have an exclusive resource as an input, by calling core functions or assigning).

 ## Exception handling